 Thursday, February 06, 2020

-The Tigre, Parana Delta, Buenos Aires, Argentina
+The Tigre, Parana Delta, Buenos Aires, Argentine

 The Tigre in Parana Delta boat tour reminded me of our cruise to the Thousand Islands in between USA and Canada in 2017 (Read here).
 However, this is far from the grandeur and enormity that the Thousand Islands offers.